 It’s not hard to attach bunches of ornaments to a garland around your mantle.
 I posted about this last year when I was decorating here.

 I’m always a sucker for a cute face!
 That’s how these owls ended up as part of my holiday decor!

-These glittery santa boots I bought last year, I insert glasses in them with water to hold holiday greenery.
+I love these glittery santa boots I bought last year.
+I insert glasses in them with water to hold holiday greenery.